CSC207-UofT/course-project-group-002-tut5101/phase1/DESIGN_DOCUMENT.md

 this interface method so that some UIs can process requests by the users without violating clean architecture.
 - Another major design decision was on the Serving staff and delivery staff sector.
-We eventually decided to create an interface for the user case of serving staff and delivery staff, as they have similar tasks, and only use one controller to control them based on the id of the user.
+We eventually decided to create an interface for the user case of serving staff and delivery staff, as they have similar tasks, and only use one controller to control them based on the id of the user instead of having two.

 # Brief description of how the project adheres to Clean Architecture
 - ## Scenario walk-through